DamienLopez1/Spot-the-ball/README.md

 Line 245: undoctor('image7.jpg','mask.jpg')

 Change 'image7' to the name of your image to output the location of a ball and generate a ball in that location all in one go.

-Note Unet - Final.py must have been run to create ./best_model.pth.
+Note: Unet - Final.py must have been run to create ./best_model.pth.